2004 Nova Scotia Sunday shopping plebiscite: History

 Prior to the plebiscite, Nova Scotia was the last province to maintain a widespread ban on Sunday shopping.
 The ban, known as the Retail Business Uniform Closing Day Act, forbade all stores, with the exception of convenience stores, from opening on any Sunday.

 In December 1993, the Liberal government conducted an experiment in which stores were opened on several weekends prior to Christmas.
 On April 13, 1994, then-Finance Minister Bernie Boudreau announced that the government decided against continuing the experiment.

 In 2000, lobby groups pushed to end the ban, including the Halifax Chamber of Commerce, which argued that opening on Sundays could bring an extra $21 million in revenue.
 The Tourism Industry Association of Nova Scotia argued that shoppers should be able to choose when they shop, not the government.
 Premier John Hamm stated during the 2000 municipal elections that he would like to keep Sundays free for families.
-According to a survey by the Canadian Federation of Independent Business taken in the spring of 2000, nearly 63 percent of independent retailers across Nova Scotia were opposed to any changes to Sunday shopping ban.
+According to a survey by the Canadian Federation of Independent Business taken in the spring of 2000, nearly 63 per cent of independent retailers across Nova Scotia were opposed to any changes to Sunday shopping ban.

 On September 26, 2003, Justice Minister Michael Baker introduced legislation that allowed a trial period for Sunday shopping on the six Sunday afternoons leading up to Christmas.
 The bill further authorized a binding plebiscite on the issue during the 2004 municipal elections.